-There has been one study published, named Onion juice (Allium cepa L.), a new topical treatment for alopecia areata that researched the effects of using onion juice or onion oil for hair growth.
+There’sone study published regarding onion juice for hair regrowth, “Onion juice (Allium cepa L.), a new topical treatment for alopecia areata,” which researched the effects of using onion juice or onion oil for hair growth.

-In this study, patients with alopecia areata — a form of sudden hair loss in which one or more circular bald patches may overlap on the scalp — were divided into two groups where Group 1 was advised to apply onion juice to the scalp twice a day for two months, and Group 2 was advised to apply tap water to the scalp twice a day for two months.
+In this study, patients with alopecia areata — a form of sudden hair loss in which one or more circular bald patches may overlap on the scalp — were divided into two groups.
+Group 1 was directed to apply onion juice to the scalp twice a day for two months, and Group 2 was advised to apply tap water to the scalp twice a day for two months.

-How about the smell?
+How About the Smell?

 Massage onion juice into the scalp and leave it overnight if possible.
 If not, 30 minutes will do.
 Apply it as often as you can, like whenever you’re getting ready to wash your hair.
 It can take a few weeks before you see any results.
-You can also try to complement the treatment with some natural supplements like Nutrafol that don’t smell to support healthy hair growth.
-Combining the two treatments will ensure your hair is supported and healthy.
+You can also complement the treatment with some natural supplements like Nutrafol that don’t smell to support healthy hair growth.
+Combining the two treatments will ensure your hair is happy and healthy.

 Photos: Mitch Huang via Flickr.